pingcap/docs-cn/develop/dev-guide-sample-application-java.md

         // 2.
 And then, create DAO to manager your data.
         PlayerDAO dao = new PlayerDAO(mysqlDataSource);

         // 3.
-Run some simple example.
+Run some simple examples.

-        // Create a player, has a coin and a goods. dao.createPlayers(Collections.singletonList(new PlayerBean("test", 1, 1)));
+        // Create a player, who has a coin and a goods.. dao.createPlayers(Collections.singletonList(new PlayerBean("test", 1, 1)));

         // Get a player.